ASKCOS/ASKCOS/README.md

 $ bash deploy.sh clean
 ```

-### Upgrading or moving deployments

-#### Backing up user data
+### Backing up user data

-If you are upgrading from v0.3.1 or later, the backup/restore process is no longer needed.
+If you are upgrading from v0.3.1 or later, the backup/restore process is no longer needed unless you are moving deployments to a new machine.

 If you are upgrading the deployment from a previous version (prior to v0.3.1), or moving the application to a different server, you may want to retain user accounts and user-saved data/results.
 The provided `backup.sh` and `restore.sh` scripts are capable of handling the backup and restoring process.
 Please read the following carefully so as to not lose any user data:

 1) Start by making sure the previous version you would like to backup is __currently up and running__ with `docker-compose ps`.
-2) Checkout the newest version of the source code (only the deploy folder is necessary)
+2) Checkout the newest version of the source code `git checkout v0.4.1`
 3) Run `$ bash backup.sh`
 4) Make sure that the `deploy/backup` folder is present, and there is a folder with a long string of numbers (year+month+date+time) that corresponds to the time you just ran the backup command
 5) If the backup was successful (`db.json` and `user_saves` (\<v0.3.1) or `results.mongo` (\>=0.3.1) should be present), you can safely tear down the old application with `docker-compose down [-v]`